-

 Have there been any landmark or notable cases, investigations or developments in the past year?

-Additionally, the prosecution of former officials, including the former president, for corruption manoeuvres are tacking place currently in Argentina.
-Former presidents and high-ranking officials have faced scrutiny, with ongoing investigations into corruption and misuse of public funds during their terms.
-These prosecutions are seen as a critical step in addressing systemic corruption and restoring public trust in government institutions.
+Prosecutions of other former officials, including ex-presidents, continue to address alleged corruption and misuse of public funds during their terms.
+These investigations represent critical steps towards combating systemic corruption and restoring public trust in government institutions.

-Furthermore, as we said, the UIF has intensified its efforts to combat money laundering, leading to increased investigations and prosecutions, particularly in sectors like real estate and finance.
-Argentina’s efforts to align with international standards, particularly those set by the FATF, have led to enhanced regulatory measures and cooperation with foreign authorities, too.
+The UIF has intensified efforts to combat money laundering, notably increasing investigations and prosecutions in the real estate and finance sectors.
+Argentina’s compliance with international standards, particularly those set by the Financial Action Task Force (FATF), has led to enhanced regulatory measures and closer cooperation with foreign authorities.

-Additionally, the tax authority (AFIP) has launched initiatives aimed at detecting tax evasion among high-net-worth individuals and large corporations, resulting in several investigations and enforcement actions.
-That, alongside with the increase in digital transactions, has led to many investigations with a focus on protecting consumers and businesses in the digital financial field.
+Additionally, the ARCA has launched initiatives targeting tax evasion among high-net-worth individuals and large corporations.
+These efforts, alongside the rise in digital transactions, have spurred numerous investigations aimed at protecting consumers and businesses within the digital financial ecosystem.

-To sum up, these developments reflect Argentina’s commitment to addressing financial crime and corruption, emphasising accountability, regulatory compliance, and the need for effective governance.
-The outcomes of these cases and investigations will likely shape the country’s legal and political landscape moving forward.
+These developments collectively underscore Argentina’s firm commitment to tackling financial crime and corruption, emphasising accountability, regulatory compliance, and effective governance.
+The outcomes of these cases are expected to significantly shape the country’s legal and political landscape going forward.

 -